 - Certain redemptions can retroactively eliminate QSBS status.

-- Many service businesses, hotels, banks, insurance companies, farms, etc. are not eligible for QSBS treatment.
+- Company must be a qualified trade or business.
+Many service businesses, hotels, banks, insurance companies, farms, etc. are not eligible for QSBS treatment.

-- If you have not yet met the 5 year threshold, you can do a qualified rollover into another QSBS until the 5 years has been achieved.
+- If you have not yet met the 5 year hold period threshold, you can do a qualified rollover into another QSBS until the 5 years has been achieved.